FREE Editable Name Mats

-- with play dough
+- play dough

-- with any small manipulative you have
+- any small manipulatives you have on hand

 Make name art!

-- Rainbow trace with markers or crayons
+- Rainbow trace name with markers or crayons

-- Paint with Q Tips
+- Paint name with Q Tips

-- Trace with dry erase markers, crayons, chalk, paint, pens, or any other writing tool
+- Trace with dry-erase markers, crayons, chalk, paint, pens, or any other writing tool

-I make a few sets at a time so they are already prepped and ready to go when I need them.
+I make a few sets at a time, so they are already prepped and ready to go when I need them.

-Do you need name cards too that include the student’s photo?
-I have those for you for FREE too!
+Do you need name cards, too, that include the student’s photo?
+I have those for you for FREE, too!
 Click HERE to check them out!

 LOVE these name cards?
 Pin this image!